floh22/cmb-atlas-results/README.md

 # References

+[[1]] The Khang Dang, Nitinder Mohan, Lorenzo Corneo, Aleksandr Zavodovski, Jörg Ott, and Jussi Kangasharju.
+2021.
+Cloudy with a chance of short RTTs: analyzing cloud connectivity in the internet.
+In Proceedings of the 21st ACM Internet Measurement Conference (IMC '21).
+Association for Computing Machinery, New York, NY, USA, 62–79.

+[[2]] Lorenzo Corneo, Maximilian Eder, Nitinder Mohan, Aleksandr Zavodovski, Suzan Bayhan, Walter Wong, Per Gunningberg, Jussi Kangasharju, and Jörg Ott.
+2021.
+Surrounded by the Clouds: A Comprehensive Cloud Reachability Study.
+In Proceedings of the Web Conference 2021 (WWW '21).
+Association for Computing Machinery, New York, NY, USA, 295–304.

 [1]: <https://doi.org/10.1145/3487552.3487854> "The Khang Dang, Nitinder Mohan, Lorenzo Corneo, Aleksandr Zavodovski, Jörg Ott, and Jussi Kangasharju.
 2021.
 Cloudy with a chance of short RTTs: analyzing cloud connectivity in the internet.
 In Proceedings of the 21st ACM Internet Measurement Conference (IMC '21).
 Association for Computing Machinery, New York, NY, USA, 62–79."

-[[1]]: The Khang Dang, Nitinder Mohan, Lorenzo Corneo, Aleksandr Zavodovski, Jörg Ott, and Jussi Kangasharju.
+[2]: <https://doi.org/10.1145/3442381.3449854> "Lorenzo Corneo, Maximilian Eder, Nitinder Mohan, Aleksandr Zavodovski, Suzan Bayhan, Walter Wong, Per Gunningberg, Jussi Kangasharju, and Jörg Ott.
 2021.
-Cloudy with a chance of short RTTs: analyzing cloud connectivity in the internet.
-In Proceedings of the 21st ACM Internet Measurement Conference (IMC '21).
-Association for Computing Machinery, New York, NY, USA, 62–79.
+Surrounded by the Clouds: A Comprehensive Cloud Reachability Study.
+In Proceedings of the Web Conference 2021 (WWW '21).
+Association for Computing Machinery, New York, NY, USA, 295–304."